 Bob Hoskins (Arthur Parker), Cheryl Campbell (Eileen Everson), Gemma Craven (Joan Parker), Kenneth Colley (The Accordion Man), Hywel Bennett (Tom), Freddie Jones (Headmaster Warner), Dave King (The Inspector), Jenny Logan (Irene), Arnold Peters (J. Barrett), Ronald Fraser (Major Archibald Paxville), Peter Bowles (Prosecuting Counsel), Nigel Havers (Conrad Baker), Spencer Banks (Maurice Everson), Michael Bilton (Dad Everson), Philip Jackson (Dave Everson), Philip Locke (Farmer), Will Stampe (Barman), Tony Caunter (Cafe Proprietor), Carleton Hobbs (Judge), Bill Dean (Alf Starkey), Roger Sloman (Ted), Roy Holder (Bert), Mike Savage (Arnold), Roy Boyd (Horace), Yolanda Palfrey (The Blind Girl, Amy Farr), Peter Cellier (Bank Manager), Tony London (Youth), Roger Brierley (Estate Agent), Bella Emberg (Mrs Corder)

-Other episodes feature similar contrasts – between the harsh authoritarianism of Freddie Jones’s headmaster before the school and Cheryl Campbell breaking into a song and dance with the schoolchildren as chorus; others against fights and scenes of domestic violence that abruptly break into song.
+Other episodes feature similar contrasts – between the harsh authoritarianism of Freddie Jones’s headmaster and Cheryl Campbell breaking into a song and dance with the schoolchildren as chorus; fights and scenes of domestic violence that abruptly break into song.
 It is these contrasts that form the core of Pennies from Heaven.
 It is a work that is founded in exposing the gulf between the rosily unreal sentiments of romantic songs of the era (which Potter sees as all really being about sexual desire) and the bitter downbeaten realities of life during The Depression (even if such is never named in the series).
 It is a series about the longing for an impossible romantic ideal and the disillusionment of ever finding it in an imperfect world.
-Bob Hoskins has an amazing soliloquy in the second episode before a group of uncomprehending sales colleagues over a breakfast table where he tries to describe being in love and the embodiment of the songs up against the horrible reality of trench warfare that he experienced during service in World War I.
+Bob Hoskins has an amazing soliloquy in the second episode over a breakfast table before a group of uncomprehending sales colleagues where he tries to describe being in love and the embodiment of the songs up against the horrible reality of trench warfare he experienced during service in World War I.

 Pennies from Heaven was Bob Hoskins’ big breakout role as an actor before international stardom in films like The Long Good Friday (1979), Brazil (1985), Mona Lisa (1986) and Who Framed Roger Rabbit?
 (1988).
 He approaches it with his woodchipper Cockney accent that quite takes you aback with its roughness.
 It was also a breakout role for Cheryl Campbell who never quite went onto the fame that Hoskins did.
 She has been cast to deliberately reflect a vision of angelic and longsuffering loveliness, although equally manages to sizzle when it comes to doing a stripper number before Hoskins.

-Dennis Potter’s other genre works are:– the tv play Alice (1965), part an adaptation of Alice in Wonderland (1865), part an examination of the relationship between Lewis Carroll and Alice Liddell; the highly controversial tv play Son of Man (1969), a Passion Play that depicts Jesus Christ as racked with anxiety and doubt; the tv play Angels Are So Few (1970) about a housewife who receives a visit from a man who claims to be angel; the controversial tv play Brimstone and Treacle (1976/1987) about a man who claims to be The Devil; the tv play Blue Remembered Hills (1979) where Potter conducted the unique device of depicting his childhood during the War with adults cast in the roles of children; Brimstone and Treacle (1982), a film remake of the tv play; Dreamchild (1985) about the life of the aging Alice Liddell; The Singing Detective (1986) where a man in a hospital bed, his buried past and the plot of a cheap detective novel blur together into a dazzling meta-fiction; the bizarrely surreal Track 29 (1988) with Gary Oldman as Theresa Russell’s possibly imaginary lost son; the mini-series Blackeyes (1989) where the character in a trashy sex novel comes to life to protest her exploitation; Lipstick on Your Collar (1993), a work very similar to Pennies from Heaven where the people in a government office in the 1950s express their fantasies in musical numbers; the tv play Midnight Movie (1994) where an old horror movie screening on tv and a mysterious unsolved murder in the present blur together; Cold Lazarus (1996), the final work written by Potter where the memories of dead writer are ransacked by the people of the future; and The Singing Detective (2003), the posthumous film adaptation of his tv mini-series.
+Dennis Potter’s other genre works are:– the tv play Alice (1965), part an adaptation of Alice in Wonderland (1865), part an examination of the relationship between Lewis Carroll and Alice Liddell; the highly controversial tv play Son of Man (1969), a Passion Play that depicts Jesus Christ as racked with anxiety and doubt; the tv play Angels Are So Few (1970) about a housewife who receives a visit from a man who claims to be angel; the meta-fiction Follow the Yellow Brick Road (1972) where a man believes he is a character in a tv show; the controversial tv play Brimstone and Treacle (1976/1987) about a man who claims to be The Devil; the tv play Blue Remembered Hills (1979) where Potter conducted the unique device of depicting his childhood during the War with adults cast in the roles of children; Brimstone and Treacle (1982), a film remake of the tv play; Dreamchild (1985) about the life of the aging Alice Liddell; The Singing Detective (1986) where a man in a hospital bed, his buried past and the plot of a cheap detective novel blur together into a dazzling meta-fiction; the bizarrely surreal Track 29 (1988) with Gary Oldman as Theresa Russell’s possibly imaginary lost son; the mini-series Blackeyes (1989) where the character in a trashy sex novel comes to life to protest her exploitation; Lipstick on Your Collar (1993), a work very similar to Pennies from Heaven where the people in a government office in the 1950s express their fantasies in musical numbers; the tv play Midnight Movie (1994) where an old horror movie screening on tv and a mysterious unsolved murder in the present blur together; Cold Lazarus (1996), the final work written by Potter where the memories of dead writer are ransacked by the people of the future; and The Singing Detective (2003), the posthumous film adaptation of his tv mini-series.

 There’s also a whole bunch of other musical tracks from the show if you follow this link:- YouTube Playlist